Skip to content

 May 4, 2026, 2:18 pm | Read time: 3 minutes

-In the age of social media, many air travelers naturally take photos or videos above the clouds.
-However, few probably ask themselves if it’s even allowed.
+In the age of social media, many air travelers find it perfectly normal to take photos or videos above the clouds.
+However, few probably ask themselves whether this is even allowed.
 Most would likely be surprised to learn that some airlines view the casual use of smartphone cameras critically.
 Learn more about the topic at TRAVELBOOK.

 Filming on Planes–Is It Even Allowed?

-Fluffy clouds, mountains reaching high into the sky–videos and photos from cruising altitude are now a common sight.
-But on Instagram, TikTok, and similar platforms, there are increasingly recordings capturing unusual behaviors of fellow passengers–whether staged or real.
-What might be entertaining content for some raises questions about privacy, respect, and the limits of what’s allowed for others.
+Fluffy clouds, mountains reaching high into the sky—videos and photos from cruising altitude are now a familiar sight.
+But on Instagram, TikTok, and similar platforms, there are increasingly videos capturing unusual behaviors of fellow passengers—whether staged or real.
+What might be entertaining content for some could raise questions about privacy, respect, and the limits of what is allowed for others.
 Airlines are also watching this trend with concern.

-Whether photography and filming on board are allowed cannot be answered universally–the respective terms and conditions of the airlines are decisive.
-These set out what passengers are allowed to do and where boundaries are drawn.
+Whether photography and filming on board are allowed cannot be answered universally—it depends on the specific terms and conditions of the airlines.
+These define what passengers are permitted to do and where boundaries are drawn.

 Examples of How Airlines Handle the Issue

 In this context, British Airways is currently noteworthy.
 In their recently updated conditions of carriage, the airline makes it clear that filming, photographing, or live-streaming crew members without their consent is not permitted.
 If a passenger acts accordingly, the airline reserves the right to take action.
-In extreme cases, individuals may be required to leave the aircraft after landing and may even be barred from planned onward flights.
+In extreme cases, it may happen that the individuals concerned have to leave the aircraft after landing and may even be barred from planned onward flights.
 British Airways even announces that it will report the incident to the relevant authorities to examine possible legal consequences.

 Finnair also comments on the topic but takes a somewhat more moderate tone.
 Capturing one’s own travel experiences on board is generally unproblematic.
-However, if other passengers or crew members are included in photos or videos, permission should be sought in advance.
+However, if other passengers or crew members are included in photos or videos, one should ask for permission in advance.
 The airline explicitly refers to the right of all parties involved to privacy.
 It does not threaten penalties for violations.

 More on the topic